kyclark/gitbook-metagenomics/problem_set.md

 # 3. Find motifs

 Solve http://rosalind.info/problems/subs/ to find motifs in strings.
+Use this to find ORFs.

 # 4. Compute Hamming

 Solve http://rosalind.info/problems/hamm/ to find the number of SNP/SNVs in two sequences.
+Use this to determine sequence similarity.

 # 5. Protein translation